ginnymortensen/I519/.github/README.md

-*This file is hidden such as to not interfere with data acquisition step of record execution*
+*This README file is hidden such as to not interfere with data acquisition step of record execution*